alanng10/StandInfoTech/Docue/a.md

 Stand info tech is fragmen too long inf ChromeOS is recommend as Windows is need for too long.

+Stand info tech is fragmen too long inf Windows is need for too long and Windows is not the One.

 Class Lang is pre install on Android operating system.

 Class Lang is recommend tech stack on Android.